pivotal/docs-tap/install-aws/resources.hbs.md

 2. Use the token to authenticate to the registry.

 To increase security, the token has a lifetime of 12 hours.
-This makes storing it as a secret for a service impractical because it has to be refereshed every 12 hours.
+This makes storing it as a secret for a service impractical because it has to be refreshed every 12 hours.

 Using an IAM role on a service account mitigates the need to retrieve the token